 We are exposed to data and cyber security risks.
 Like other global financial service providers, we experience millions of cyber-attacks on our computer systems, software, networks and other technology assets on a daily basis.
 Cyber security and information risks for financial institutions have significantly increased in recent years in part because of the proliferation of new technologies, the use of the internet and mobile telecommunications technologies to conduct financial transactions, and the increased sophistication and activities of organized crime, hackers, terrorists and other external extremist parties, including foreign state actors, in some circumstances as a means to promote political ends.
 In addition to the growing sophistication of technological vulnerabilities.
 Any of these parties may also attempt to fraudulently induce employees, customers, clients, vendors or other third parties or users of our systems to disclose sensitive information in order to gain access to our data or that of our employees or clients.
+Cyber security and information security risks may also derive from:

+human error,

-Cyber security and information security risks may also derive from human error, fraud, or malfeasance on the part of our employees or third parties, including thirdparty providers, or may result from accidental technological failure.
+- · fraud, or malfeasance on the part of our employees or third parties, - · accidental technological failure, or - our failure to introduce security patches provided by vendors in a timely manner.

 In addition, third parties with whom we do business, their service providers, as well as other third parties with whom our customers do business, are sources of cyber security risks, particularly where activities of customers are beyond our security and control systems.
-There is no guarantee that the measures we take will provide absolute security or recoverability of our systems or our data or that of our clients given the techniques used in cyber-attacks are complex and frequently change, and may not be able to be anticipated.
-Like other financial service providers, we have established and continually evaluate strategies designed to protect against threats and vulnerabilities containing preventive and detective controls including, but not limited to, firewalls, intrusion detection systems, computer forensics, vulnerability scanning, server hardening, penetration testing, anti-virus software, data leak prevention, encryption and centralized event correlation monitoring.
+We have established and continually evaluate including, but not limited to, firewalls, intrusion detection systems, computer forensics, vulnerability scanning, server hardening, penetration testing, anti-virus software, data leak prevention, encryption and centralized event correlation monitoring.
+There is no guarantee that the strategies we have deployed that are designed to protect against threats and vulnerabilities will be effective or provide recoverability of our systems or our data or that of our clients given the techniques used in cyber-attacks are complex and frequently change.